Sonic the Hedgehog 3: Michael Jackson's involvement

 According to the development staff, Michael Jackson composed portions of the Sonic 3 soundtrack but went uncredited.
 His involvement was denied by senior Sega employees.

 According to several sources involved in the development, Sega hired the pop musician Michael Jackson to compose music for Sonic 3, but he left the project and went uncredited.
 Fans speculated about similarities to Jackson's music, but his involvement was not known until Hector mentioned it in an interview in 2005.

-Jackson was a Sonic fan and had collaborated with Sega on the 1990 arcade game Moonwalker.
+Jackson was a Sonic fan and had collaborated with Sega on the 1990 arcade game Michael Jackson's Moonwalker.
 Jackson's tour director, Brad Buxer, assembled a team and worked for four weeks at Record One in Los Angeles in 1993.
 They developed fully fledged tracks, with extensive samples of Jackson beatboxing, to be adapted for the Genesis.
 Hector said the work had a recognizable Jackson sound.
-Naka said that the development team visited Jackson's home at Neverland Ranch during the development.
 Naoto Ohshima, the co-creator of Sonic, said Jackson recorded an a cappella demo tape for Sonic 3.
+According to Naka, the development team were given a helicopter tour of Jackson's home, Neverland Ranch.

 During the development, allegations of child sexual abuse against Jackson emerged.
 Buxer said the team received no instruction to halt work and sent the finished soundtrack to Sega in mid-1993.
 According to Hector and Ohshima, Jackson's involvement was terminated following the allegations.
 However, Buxer and two other members of Jackson's team, Doug Grigsby III and Cirocco Jones, said Jackson went uncredited because he was unhappy with how the Genesis, which was incapable of playing back high-quality audio, replicated his music.